tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Quickstart: Tudat(Py) in 10 minutes
 ###################################

 This pages aims to get you started with Tudat(Py) and introduce you to some of the key concepts in Tudat.
-By the end of it, you will be able to use Tudat(Py) for simple tasks such as propagating a Keplerian orbit, as well as expose you to the ecosystem of Tudat(Py) so you can start building more complex simulations.
+By the end of it, you will be able to use Tudat(Py) for simple tasks such as propagating a spacecraft orbit, as well as expose you to the ecosystem of Tudat(Py) so you can start building more complex simulations.
 For more in-depth information, references to the relevant sections of the documentation are provided.

 .. contents:: Content of this page
    :local: